Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 • the ability to deal with confidential matters appropriately

-• organisation and time management skills in order to manage a caseload of clients and resources
+• organisation and time management skills to manage a caseload of clients and resources

 • a flexible and adaptable approach to work